hcarnes/hcarnes.github.io/_posts/2018-02-23-javascript_array_methods.markdown

 Okay, enough spinning.
 This post will provide basic explanations for the following JavaScript methods: `.forEach()`, `.map()`, `.filter()`, `.find()`, and `reduce()`.

 ## forEach()
 This method executes a callback once for each element in the array.
-The return value is `undefined`.  `forEach()` is for performing side effects, such as printing to the screen, modifying existing arrays, objects, etc. Let’s say we had an array that contains ages for 5 people, and we want to add 10 years to each age in the array, then print the result.
+The return value is `undefined`.
+This method is for performing side effects, such as printing to the screen, modifying existing arrays, objects, etc. Let’s say we had an array that contains ages for 5 people, and we want to add 10 years to each age in the array, then print the result.
 In this case we will use `forEach()` because side effects are the desired result, not the actual values.

 ```javascript
 let ages = [23, 26, 30, 33, 36];